varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 ### The Source and Target model

-Before starting the integration and acceleration of the technical artefacts, it is important to have an understanding of the expected target model and how the data from the source model can be loaded into this target.
+Before starting the integration and acceleration of the technical artifacts, it is important to have an understanding of the expected target model and how the data from the source model can be loaded into this target.
 The source model is defined by the source.
 In most cases, the source model is not directly transposable to the target model so some analysis and modelling are required.
 The technical implementation in the source is then tweaked to match the expected Data Vault model.

 ![Whiteboard Model](images/bimlflex-ss-v5-accelerator-sample-whiteboard-model.png "Whiteboard Model")